-Caring for your tattoo can prevent these complications and ensure that it heals properly.
-Both you and your artist play equal roles in this process.
-Along with going to a licensed and reputable tattoo artist, you need to take care of your new tattoo at home.
+Along with going to a licensed and reputable tattoo artist, you must take care of your new tattoo at home.

 Figuring out how to care for your tattoo can be tricky, though.
 Many states don’t require their tattoo artists to provide aftercare instructions.
-And among the 30 states that do require it, the artist often decides which information to provide.
+The states that do require aftercare instructions often let the artist decide which information to provide.

 Keep reading for a day-by-day guide to help you care for your tattoo, tips on which products to use, and more.